 The above libraries have some differences in their interpretation, so Python and Java versions

 may work differently.
-The below are the usage examples that must work the same way.
+The examples below are expected to work the same way.

 The following header: